Dionisiy/CA/building-with-bootstrapquiz.md

 </div>
 ```

-Answer: row.
+**Answer**: row.
 The Bootstrap row class spans twelve columns and creates a horizontal division on a webpage layout.

 Which choice describes the following Bootstrap implementation?